Course Finder

 • Sustainability with Social Sciences, Policy & Law

-Graduates from this specialisation will have highly developed analytical skills, methodological and research competency, flexibility and the ability to deal with complex problems requiring interdisciplinary solutions.
-These attributes are in significant demand in the public and private sector.
-For example, the aviation industry, private consultancy firms, banking and education, as well as in civil society organisations, state agencies and transnational organisations such as the UNDP, European Commission, Environmental Protection Agency, Teagasc, and government.
+Graduates from this degree subject will have highly developed analytical skills, methodological and research competency, flexibility and the ability to deal with complex problems requiring interdisciplinary solutions.
+These attributes are in significant demand in the public and private sectors.
+For example, corporate businesses, private consultancy firms, banking and education, as well as in civil society organisations, state agencies and transnational organisations such as the UNDP, European Commission, Environmental Protection Agency, and Teagasc.

-Students will be well equipped to undertake further study at Masters and doctoral level in a range of disciplinary areas.
+Students will be well equipped to undertake further study at Masters and Doctoral levels in a range of disciplinary areas.

 • Sustainability with Business & Economics